High-sensitivity and high-resolution collaborative determination of birefringence coefficient using weak measurement

 The authors thank Professor Guohui Li for his valuable assistance during the membrane preparation stage.
-This work was supported by the National Key Research and Development Program of China (2022YFA1404201), the National Natural Science Foundation of China (62175176, 62475185, and U23A20380), and the Fundamental Research Program of Shanxi Province (Grant No. 202403021221034).
+This work was supported by the National Key Research and Development Program of China (2022YFA1404201), the National Natural Science Foundation of China (62475185, 62175176, U23A20380), and the Fundamental Research Program of Shanxi Province (202403021221034).